Housing Adaptation Grant for People with a Disability

 You can use this grant to make your home more accessible by:

 The grant does not cover VAT on the work.
-However, you can apply to Revenue for a VAT refund for any appliances that you need and the cost of installing them.
+However, you may be able to get a VAT refund from Revenue for the appliances that you need.

 How much is the grant?